Contents

 So, choosing a Chinese trademark is further important as the meaning, pronunciation, or even the look of the Chinese characters can have an impact on the business.

-Submission of Relevant Documents
+Submission of Trademark Relevant Documents in China

 The company applying for registering a Chinese trademark needs to prepare and submit the documents required by the relevant authorities.
 In China, the National Intellectual Property Administration (CNIPA) is responsible for managing all trademark registration processes and applications.